 What are the benefits of a Merchant Cash Advance?

+One of the main benefits and advantages of the product is its ability to be scalable.
 Every business owner runs into the need for working capital from time to time.
 But where do you go to get it, especially when your bank won’t even consider your funding request?
 There is a finance solution for businesses that take credit cards & debit card payments.
 In fact you could get cash from the sales you haven’t even made yet.
 Turn tomorrow’s credit & debit card sales into today’s cash flow.
 There is no faster, safer or easier way to get unsecured business funding.
 The business cash advance is classed as a short term working capital loan.
-This is because they have a term time of a maximum 18 – 24 month.
+This is because they have a term time of a maximum 18 – 24 month

-Rates on a merchant cash advance are typically higher than other small business loan options provided by mainstream lenders.
-An Merchant cash advance provider will often approve an advance for a business that might not qualify for a business loan.
-The business must has a steady stream of credit card payments.
+Rates on this type of lending are typically higher than other small business loan options provided by mainstream providers.
+Lenders in the UK approve 90% of applications, this is a higher percentage due to a lower risk criteria.
+Businesses must has a steady stream of credit card payments, monthly minimum of £5,000.
 Any business owner considering this option should make sure he or she understands the terms being offered so they can make an informed decision about potential ROI.

 It works through an agreement set by the provider and the business, once the agreement is set the outlay of the credit card merchant loan.
 In it will be such as the payback, advance amount, and holdback percentage will be discussed and an agreement between both parties will be made.

 When the agreement is made, the advance is transferred to the business’ bank account in exchange for a future percentage of receivables or credit card receipts.

 After the agreement has been made you business agreed on the percentage of revenue through credit card purchases are withheld according to agreed the percentage.
 The withheld percentage will pay back the amount that was initially borrowed.
 This practice will continue until the advance has been paid.
 Access to a business owner’s merchant account eliminates the collateral required for a traditional small business loan.